saninkaz/vm_server/README.md

             - Go through the file and understand the workflow of the services

-            - docker compose up -D
+            - docker compose up -d

             - Your Nextcloud server is successfully running on port 80